Want to save this?

 • Let the red chile pork filling cool slightly before preparing the tamales.
 (You can cover and refrigerate the pork overnight.)

-☞ TESTER TIP: You’ll have a lot of red chile pulled pork, so you’ll need to either make a double batch of tamale batter or be prepared to serve the leftover pork in soft tortillas or over rice or in any of countless other incarnations.
+☞ TESTER TIP: You’ll have a lot of red chile pulled pork, so you’ll need to either make a double batch of tamale dough or be prepared to serve the leftover pork in soft tortillas, over rice, or in any of countless other incarnations.

 Make the tamale dough